zacksteel/SteelWeb/content/home/about.md

 # Biography

 I am a postdoctoral researcher at the University of California, Berkeley in the [Stephens lab](https://nature.berkeley.edu/stephenslab/).
-In collaboration with the [North lab](https://northlab.faculty.ucdavis.edu/) at UC Davis and the US Forest service, my current research focuses on the impacts of extreme drought on California's forests, and the ecological consequences of shifting wildfire regimes.
-My dissertation research focused on how wildfire and forest management alter landscape pattern, and influence habitat use of birds and bats in the forests of California’s Sierra Nevada Mountains.
+In collaboration with the [North lab](https://northlab.faculty.ucdavis.edu/) at UC Davis and the US Forest service, my current research focuses on the consequences of shifting wildfire patterns on biodiversity, and the impacts of extreme drought on ecosystem resilience.
+My PhD research focused on how wildfire and forest management alter landscape pattern, and influence habitat use of birds and bats in the forests of California’s Sierra Nevada Mountains.